tabsdata/tabsdata/client/td-sdk/tabsdata/examples/README.md

 This example assumes that:

-* You are in a command shell within the `examples` directory created by the `td example` command.
+* You are in a command shell within the `examples` directory created by the `td examples` command.
 * `Tabsdata` server is installed locally in the current Python environment.